SwimmingLiu/SpringCloudLearning/README.md

 # SpringCloudLearning
-A series  of demos for learing SpringCloud
+A series  of demos for learning SpringCloud